A deterministic Kaczmarz algorithm for solving linear systems: Consistent linear systems

 \begin{proof} The proof here is similar to that of Theorem \ref{main thm2}.
-It suffices to show that $\x_*$ has no overlap on the eigen-space of $\R_A$ corresponding to eigenvalue 1.
-With this result, the estimation of $N$ then follows directly by a similar argument to that in the proof of Theorem \ref{main thm2}.
+It suffices to show that $\x_*$ has no overlap in the eigenspace of $\R_A$ corresponding to the eigenvalue 1.
+With this result, the estimation of $N$ then follows directly by a similar argument to the proof of Theorem \ref{main thm2}.

-By Brady-Watt's formula (see Lemma \ref{lem:Brady-Watt formula}) $\R_A = I_n - 2A^T W^{-1} A$ and the fact that $A$ has full row-rank, we know that $1$ is an eigenvalue of $\R_A$ with multiplicity $n-m$.
+By Brady-Watt's formula (see Lemma \ref{lem:Brady-Watt formula}) $\R_A = I_n - 2A^{\TT} W^{-1} A$ and the fact that $A$ has full row-rank, we know that $1$ is an eigenvalue of $\R_A$ with multiplicity $n-m$.
 Moreover, assume that $\u$ is an eigenvalue of $\R_A$ corresponding to 1, i.e., $\R_A \u = \u$, then $A\u = 0$.
-Indeed, from Brady-Watt's formula, we have $A^T W^{-1} A \u = 0$.
+Indeed, from Brady-Watt's formula, we have $A^{\TT} W^{-1} A \u = 0$.
 Since $A$ has full row-rank, $W^{-1} A \u = 0$ which further implies $A\u=0$ because of the non-singularity of $W$.
-Since $\x_*$ is the solution that has the minimal distance to $\x_0$, we have that $\x_0-\x_*$ is a linear combination of eigenvectors of $\R_A$ that not corresponding to 1.
-Indeed, if it has a overlap, denoted it as $\u$, on the eigen-space of $\R_A$ corresponding to eigenvalue 1, then the distance between $\x_0$ and $\x_*+\u$, which is also a solution of $A \x = \b$, is smaller than the distance between $\x_0$ and $\x_*$.
-This is a contraction. \end{proof}
+Since $\x_*$ is the solution that has the minimal distance to $\x_0$, we have that $\x_0-\x_*$ is a linear combination of eigenvectors of $\R_A$ that are not corresponding to the eigenvalue 1.
+Indeed, if there is an overlap, say $\v$, on the eigenspace of $\R_A$ corresponding to the eigenvalue 1, then the distance between $\x_0$ and $\x_*+\v$ is strictly smaller than the distance between $\x_0$ and $\x_*$.
+This is a contradiction in that $\x_*+\v$ is also a solution of $A \x = \b$. \end{proof}